DaniloT/leap_patterns/README.md

 For more information on the Ramer-Douglas-Peucker algorithm, check http://en.wikipedia.org/wiki/Ramer-Douglas-Peucker_algorithm

+The examples shows the path that the Leap Motion device recognized and the points being considered when detecting the pattern made.
+The small squares are points still considered after a high precision passing of the Ramer-Douglas-Peucker algorithm, and the big squares are points considered after a lower precision pass on the algorithm, which is done if no gestures were detected with the first.

 Gestures this example is able to detect:

 ![Downwards Zig-Zag Gesture](https://raw.github.com/DaniloT/leap_patterns/master/Assets/Textures/gesture_downzig.jpg "Downwards Zig-Zag")